'Son-chan' invites veteran stock picker to SoftBank board

 “Erikawa is not the sort of person who would hesitate to express her views to Son.
 She speaks plainly,” said Hideki Yasuda, an analyst at Ace Research Institute.

-The board changes announced on Friday come after SoftBank lost two of Japan's most vocal corporate leaders in recent years, Uniqlo parent Fast Retailing (9983.T) founder Tadashi Yanai and Nidec (6594.T) founder Shigenobu Nagamori.
+The board changes here announced on Friday come after SoftBank lost two of Japan's most vocal corporate leaders in recent years, Uniqlo parent Fast Retailing founder Tadashi Yanai and Nidec founder Shigenobu Nagamori.

 That follows a shift by the 63-year-old Son from operating companies to pure investing.
 The change is seen as suiting Erikawa, who in addition to her management chops has built a reputation for savvy investing in tech stocks.